 However, many people don’t get enough shut-eye.
 About 25 percent of the American population, to be exact.
 Roughly, 10 percent also have chronic insomnia.1

 Golden milk is easy to make.
 And while it may not cure insomnia, it’ll certainly help.
-Here’s
+Here’s the breakdown.

 How To Make Golden Milk